Azure/acs-demos/README.md

 docker run --rm -e SMTP_PASSWORD=password --volumes-from base --name analyze rgardler/acs-logging-test-analyze
 ```

+You can control the behaviour of the analyzer task:

+ANALYZER_KEEP_RUNNING: If False, exit when there are no more items on the queue to analyze (default False)

+ANALYZER_SLEEP_TIME: If ANALYZER_KEEP_RUNNING is True, this is the sleep time in seconds before checking for more items on the queue (default 0)

 To get some insight into what has happened you can run the CLI container:

 ```